fangli/kibana-authentication-proxy/README.md

 Push to cloudfoundry.com
 ========================
-- Copy the manifest-example.yml file as manifest-real.yml provided as an example.
+- Copy the `manifest-example.yml` file as `manifest-real.yml` provided as an example.
-- Change the name of the app and elasticsearch URL.
+- Must: change the name of the app and elasticsearch URL.
+- Could: add `APP_ID`, `APP_SECRET` and `AUTHORIZED_EMAILS` to protect access.
 - `vmc push --manifest-real.yml`.